 · PGCE or equivalent teaching qualification.

-· Experience of managing projects and new initiatives.
+· Experience of managing community projects and new initiatives.

-· Evidence of identifying priorities and creating robust improvement plans.
+· Evidence of identifying priorities and creating robust improvement plans based on need.

-· Proven delivery of managing large-scale events at off-site venues
+· Proven delivery of managing events at off-site venues with young people

 · Management of initiatives that have led to innovation, growth & change.

 · Experience of having fiscal and budgetary responsibility.

 · Experience of managing holiday courses.

 |Knowledge||· Up to date knowledge of needs analysis and evaluation frameworks.